ThreeSixtyGiving/standard/documentation/identifiers.md

 To create your grant identifiers:

 1. Make sure you have registered for 360Giving prefix;
-2. Look for an <span class="tooltip" title="This might be a sequential number assigned to each grant at the point of application, or a combination of the 'funding scheme' identifier and a sequential number for the grant.
-The important thing is that the identifier should be unique inside your organisation, so adding the prefix will make it unique across the whole world.">existing internal identifier</span> given to your grants;
+2. Look for an existing internal identifier given to your grants (This might be a sequential number assigned to each grant at the point of application, or a combination of the 'funding scheme' identifier and a sequential number for the grant.
+The important thing is that the identifier should be unique inside your organisation, so adding the prefix will make it unique across the whole world.);
 2. Add this onto the end of your 360Giving prefix;

 For example, if your prefix is ```360G-xyztrust``` and you have a grant identified internally as '123', you would combine these to give: